ABCD-ReproNim/exercises/week_2/week_2_quiz.md

 **Question 8**

-Create a branch called “new_feature”.
+Using `git branch`, create a branch called “new_feature”.
 Check the git log.
 Where is HEAD currently pointing?

 - master
 - working tree clean